 Epidemiology Department Student Representatives: These positions provide you the opportunity to represent your fellow Epidemiology students in areas such as our curriculum, admissions, diversity, and social opportunities.
-Contact any representative at the link above to present ideas for improvement in the department or to inquire about increasing and promoting diversity on campus.
-The Graduate Opportunities and Minority Achievement Program GO-MAP specifically focuses on the graduate student experience.
+Contact any representative at the link above to present ideas for improvement in the department or to inquire about becoming a representative yourself.